mingwho/ubuild-jekyll/index.md

 - template: hero-banner-w-image
   block: hero-2
   headline: "<strong>Women</strong> In <strong>Tech</strong><br>Dubai"
-  content: We are a Dubai-based community that supports you to learn, grow and network
+  content: Tech is not just for boys!
+We are a community that supports you to learn,
-    with other female tech professionals.
+    grow and network with other female tech professionals in Dubai.
   cta:
     enabled: true
     url: https://www.meetup.com/Women-In-Tech-Dubai/